 In addition to those listed in the previous (1) Ensuring Diversity section, the following is a list of Sojitz's main initiatives for developing human resources with diversity and autonomy.

-(For details on other human resource development measures, please refer to the section on investment in human capital under Supplementary Principle 3-13.)
+(non-consolidated)

 Job Rotation System and Internal Recruitment System

 Sojitz implements systems to promote the professional growth of employees and broaden their career paths.
 These include the job rotation system, which ensures that employees gain experience in two or more differing roles (including secondment and overseas assignment) and gain a wide range of skills and expertise before being considered for a managerial position, and the internal elective system, which offers employees the opportunity to carve out a career path on their own terms.
 Sojitz has also established a job rotation monitoring system that includes surveys and follow-up interviews conducted after an employee is transferred to a new position.
 In FY2020, Sojitz reduced the number of years of experience required for promotions in order to enable junior employees to advance within the company at an earlier stage in their career.